mercorii/PointOfInterest/README.md

 ### Requirements

-If you are using latest version of TUG (v0.8.2), you also need to install *CommonLib_mods* mod by Johnycilohokla.
-CommonLib_mods adds a functionality missing from TUG (v0.8.2) back to TUG.
+If you are using latest version of TUG (v0.8.3), you also need to install latest *CommonLib* or *CommonLib_mods* mod by Johnycilohokla.
+They add a functionality missing from TUG (v0.8.3) back to TUG.
 Without it, PointOfInterest mod will not work.

+Installation instructions for CommonLib (v0.8.3): https://github.com/JohnyCilohokla/CommonLib
-Installation instructions for CommonLib_mods: http://forum.nerdkingdom.com/viewtopic.php?f=39&t=1937
+Installation instructions for CommonLib_mods (v0.8.2): http://forum.nerdkingdom.com/viewtopic.php?f=39&t=1937